Programs and General Meetings

 GENERAL MEETING AND PHOTOGRAPHY COMMITTEE

-Caryn Davis – Notable Connecticut Gardens Landscape design photographer
+Caryn B. Davis – Notable Connecticut Gardens

-Caryn B. Davis will present images from her most recent book, Connecticut Gardens, including 15 historic gardens and some of Connecticut’s finest private gardens, sharing their fascinating histories, designs and human stories.
-Caryn is the author of three photography books and has written articles about art, design, and travel for the New York Times, Conde Nast Traveler and Town & Country.
+Landscape design photographer Caryn B. Davis will present images from her most recent book, Connecticut Gardens, including 15 historic gardens and some of Connecticut’s finest private gardens, sharing their fascinating histories, designs, and human stories.

 Stonewood Farm